Blog

 Governments around the world are working on establishing laws specific to AI.
 But these efforts are currently lagging behind the rapid advancement of this technology.
 Organizations must also follow current privacy rules about using AI and data.

 Established data protection laws already control how personal data is collected, stored, and used in AI models.
-The GDPR from the EU, California's CCPA, and industry rules like HIPAA all impact AI operations.
+There are considerations for AI in GDPR from the EU, California's CCPA, and industry rules like HIPAA.

 These regulations enforce principles such as: